-Memphis, Tenn. — Regional One Health and the University of Tennessee Health Science Center (UTHSC) have partnered to create a new academic physician group that will enhance the delivery of specialty care and hospital-based medical services in the Memphis area.
-The new group, called UT Regional One Physicians, launches October 1, 2014, and includes many UT Medical Group, Inc. (UTMG) physicians who have a strong history of affiliation with Regional One Health.
+Regional One Health and the University of Tennessee Health Science Center (UTHSC) have partnered to create an academic physician group that will enhance the delivery of specialty care and hospital-based medical services in the Memphis area.
+The group, called UT Regional One Physicians, launched October 1, 2014 with many physicians who had a strong history of affiliation with Regional One Health.

-UT Regional One Physicians will provide services in several adult medical specialties including cardiology, obstetrics/gynecology, maternal fetal medicine, infectious disease, hematology, as well as several services provided in both the hospital and outpatient settings such as surgeons, radiologists and anesthesiologists.
-Between 175 and 180 physicians and advanced practitioners are joining UT Regional One Physicians, making it the largest academic practice group in the Mid-South.
+UT Regional One Physicians provides services in several adult medical specialties including cardiology, obstetrics/gynecology, maternal fetal medicine, infectious disease, hematology, as well as several services provided in both the hospital and outpatient settings such as surgeons, radiologists and anesthesiologists.
+Between 175 and 180 physicians and advanced practitioners are part of UT Regional One Physicians, making it the largest academic practice group in the Mid-South.

 “With the creation of UT Regional One Physicians, Regional One Health is changing the way we think about how physician practices are created, governed and managed,” said Reginald Coopwood, M.D., President and CEO of Regional One Health.
 “By working together, we hope to improve the continuity and quality of patient care and create a more efficient health care delivery system for the patients we serve.”